kussshh/Crawler/README.md

 # Crawler
 A web crawler to scrape data from a website.
 In my case - msmemart.

 Implemented using bs4 library of Python

+# Dependencies -  BeautifulSoap, Requests